onzag/itemize/docs/basics/initialization.md

 ## Start hacking

-Now you know all the basic initialization steps, you should now follow the [Tutorial](./tutorial.md) which will explain how to create a airbnb like website using itemize.
+Now you know all the basic initialization steps, you should now follow one of the [Tutorials](../tutorials/README.md) which will explain how to create a airbnb like website using itemize.